jsok/hiera-vault/README.md

                 - secret

-### Use global `:hierarchy` - optional
-By default, only the list of mounts is traversed as described above.
-However, when having configured:

-    :vault:
-        :use_hierarchy: true

-the `:hierarchy` source paths from the hiera configuration are used on top of each mount.
+Since version 0.2.0, the `:hierarchy` source paths from the hiera configuration are used on top of each mount.
 This makes the behavior of the vault backend the same as other backends.
 Additionally, this enables usage of the third parameter to the hiera functions in puppet, the so-called 'override' parameter.